dmknght/rkcheck/README.md

 # What is this
 This tool is a combination of Yara and ClamAV to do malware scanning on Linux system.
-It was made as the idea that rkhunter and chkrootkit needs better replacement since both tools check absolute paths exist only.
+It was made as the idea that rkhunter and chkrootkit need better replacement since both tools check absolute paths exist only.

-# Why is this
+# Feature comparison
 Comparison of ClamAV and Yara

 | | ClamAV | Yara |